USGA & GHIN Resources

 One of the core functions of the USGA is to write and interpret the Rules of Golf.
 The Association does this in conjunction with the R&A in St. Andrews, Scotland.
 Learn and play by the rules for maximum enjoyment of the game.
 The USGA is there to help.
 Click here to learn more.

-The SCAGA conducts its handicap practices under the auspices of the United States Golf Association Handicap System™.
-The USGA Handicap System™ enables golfers of all skill levels to compete on an equitable basis.
+The SCAGA conducts its handicap practices under the auspices of the World Handicap System.
+The WHS enables golfers of all skill levels to compete on an equitable basis.

-For a quick resource about the handicapping system, including a course handicap calculator and access to the USGA’s experts, please visit the USGA handicapping website by clicking here.
+For a quick resource about the new handicapping system, including a course handicap calculator and access to the USGA’s experts, please visit the WHS website by clicking here.

 If you are interested in applying to play in a USGA competition please visit the USGA Championship page.
 Click here to learn more.